-Letters and post ca rds 8d. per lb.
-Other articles 1s.
-4d. per cwt.
+Letters and post cards 1s.
+4d. per lb.

+Other articles 2s.
+8d. per cwt.

+- (c) To places beyond the Commonwealth-

+Letters and post cards 2s. per lb.

+Other articles 4s. per cwt.

-NOTICE OF DEPARTURE OF NON-CONTRACT VESSELS, AND OF NON-DEPARTURE OF VESSELS WHICH HAVE RECEIVED MAILS ON BOARD.
+- NOTICE OF DEPARTURE OF NON-CONTRACT VESSELS, AND OF NON-DEPARTURE OF VESSELS WHICH HAVE RECEIVED MAILS ON BOARD.

-119.-(1.)
-The notices required to be given by masters of vessels pursuant to Subsection (2.) of Section 69 and to Section 70 of the Post and Telegraph Ordinance, 1912-1920,(2) shall be in writing.
+- 119. (1) The notices required to be given by masters of vessels pursuant to Subsection 2 of Section 69 and to Section 70 of the Post and Telegraph Ordinance, 1912-1920, shall be in writing.

-(2.)
-The notice in writing to be given under Section 69 (1.) of the said Ordinance by the master of any vessel which is under twenty tons measurement and not at that time, or ordinarily, used for the carriage of passengers or freight for hire, and which is about to depart from a port within the Territory to another port or place therein shall be one hour and shall commence and expire between the hours of nine o'clock in the morning and five o'clock in the afternoon.
+- (2) The notice in writing to be given under Section 69 (1) of the said Ordinance by the master of any vessel which is under twenty tons measurement and not at that time, or ordinarily, used for the carriage of passengers or freight for hire, and

+which is about to depart from a port within the Territory to another port or place therein shall be one hour and shall commence and expire between the hours of nine o'clock in the morning and five o'clock in the afternoon.